edmodlabs/techsummer-site-master/src/faq/index.md

 Here are the steps to getting you what you need:
 1. Post in the [TechSummer Facebook group](facebook.com/groups/techsummer).

-	We prefer to answer questions on the Facebook Group so everyone can see the solutions.
-Chances are if you are running into something, others are as well.
+	We prefer to answer questions in the group so everyone can see solutions.
+Chances are if you are running into an issue, others are too.

 2. Did posting in the group not work out?
 Come to office hours!

-3. Send an email to TechSummer@fb.com
+3. Send an email to TechSummer@fb.com.

 ## Should I use this website or the Facebook Group for materials?
-The [TechSummer Facebook group](facebook.com/groups/techsummer) is the best place to stay tuned about TechSummer.
-If you cannot join the group, we will send you important info via email and you can still complete the entire program via the [TechSummer Github](techsummer.github.io).
+The [TechSummer Facebook group](https://fb.com/groups/techsummer) is the best place to stay tuned about TechSummer.
+If you cannot join the group, we will send you important info via email and you can still complete the entire program via the [TechSummer Github](https://techsummer.github.io).

-## Who Should and Shouldn't use the VR Headset?
+## Who should and shouldn't use the VR viewer?
-Health and Saftey  forbids anyone from under 13 from using the headset.
+Health and safety forbids anyone under 13 from using the headset.

 ## Do I get to keep the VR Viewers after the program is done?
-Absolutely.
+Absolutely!
 These VR Viewers are yours to keep forever and customize as you see fit.

 ## What will I learn from TechSummer?